 It’s hard to articulate just how tired I feel at this moment in time, and the last few months feel like a blur.
 As some of you know, right at the start of this pandemic my family and I sold our house and moved to the ‘farm’.
 Essentially our rental house.
 Well, finally last Sunday we flew out and have moved back to Nova Scotia.
 It’s a project that has been years in the making.

 I’ve flown back from the UK plenty of times before, I know the routine well.
-However, due to the current situation, our direct flight was cancelled (those of you who are parents understand why this is a painful development).
+However, due to the current situation, our direct flight was cancelled.
 Instead, we flew via Toronto, in total spending roughly 18 hours on planes and in airports.
 Getting into our new house at 2 am, or 6 am according to our body clocks.

 When I woke up the next morning, I stumbled downstairs in a desperate search for coffee.
 What greeted me was something even more welcome, a loaf of my Dad’s oatmeal molasses bread.
 No doubt the recipe was inspired by the book ‘Out of Nova Scotia Kitchens‘